U.S. Republicans pressure Obama to step up action against ISIS

 "I am heartbroken about what has happened to the Syrian people and a lot of that is due to our total inaction, and that's going to be one of the more shameful chapters in American history."

-Rogers blamed Obama for a change in policy that he said has inhibited the ability of U.S. intelligence and defence agencies to "disrupt" ISIS operations and other militant groups overseas.
+Rogers blamed Obama for a change in policy that he said has inhibited the ability of U.S. intelligence and defense agencies to "disrupt" ISIS operations and other militant groups overseas.

 "We have missed dozens and dozens of opportunities to take really bad people off the battlefield," he said.
 "This is an opportunity for the president to take a step back, change his presidential guidance on how we disrupt terrorism around the world."